karatelabs/karate/karate-core/README.md

 * retry().input(transactions.descriptionInput, 'test')
 ```

-So this is how you can have all your locators defined in one place and re-used across multiple tests.
+And this is how you can have all your locators defined in one place and re-used across multiple tests.
 You can experiment for yourself (probably depending on the size of your test-automation team) if this leads to any appreciable benefits, because the down-side is that you need to keep switching between 2 files - when writing and maintaining tests.

 # Chrome Java API
 Karate also has a Java API to automate the Chrome browser directly, designed for common needs such as converting HTML to PDF - or taking a screenshot of a page.
-You only need the [`karate-core`](https://search.maven.org/search?q=a:karate-core) Maven artifact.
 Here is an [example](../karate-demo/src/test/java/driver/screenshot/ChromePdfRunner.java):

 ```java
 import com.intuit.karate.FileUtils;